 The CIT rate for investment funds (excluding pension funds and warranty funds) registered in the Republic of Armenia, as well as for securitisation foundations, is 0.01% of the tax base.

-The turnover tax generally replaces the CIT and VAT obligations for small and medium enterprises (SMEs).
-The tax rate is differentiated in accordance to the income type (see Turnover tax in the Other taxes section).
+The turnover tax generally replaces the CIT and value-added tax (VAT) for small and medium enterprises (SMEs).
+The tax rate is differentiated in accordance with the income type (see Turnover tax in the Other taxes section).

 Local income taxes